ph4ntonn/Stowaway/README_EN.md

 ## Disclaimer:

-> This tool is intended strictly for authorized security research and educational purposes only.
-Any use of this tool must comply with all applicable laws and regulations.
-Users are solely responsible for obtaining all necessary permissions prior to conducting any testing.
+> This project is intended for cybersecurity research and educational purposes only.
+Any unauthorized or malicious use is strictly prohibited.
+Before conducting any testing, please ensure you have explicit authorization from the target system and fully comply with all applicable laws and regulations in your country or region.
-The author shall not be held liable for any legal consequences, damages, or other issues arising from the use or misuse of this tool.
+The user assumes full responsibility for any direct or indirect consequences resulting from the use of this tool, including but not limited to data loss, system damage, or legal issues.
+The author of this project does not accept any liability for misuse or illegal use of this tool.
+By using this tool, you acknowledge that you have read, understood, and agreed to the full contents of this disclaimer.

 ## Features